digital-land/local-authority-addresses/README.md

     $ make init
     $ make

+This version uses a chain of CSV files which are sorted and joined to make different sets which are then counted.

 # Licence

 The software in this project is open source and covered by the [LICENSE](LICENSE) file.